Skip to content

 • Don’t Reinvent the Wheel: Use existing, proven solutions.
 Only build custom when necessary.

-• Flexibility & Agility: Stay adaptable.
+• Flexibility and Agility: Stay adaptable.
 Avoid locking into rigid patterns too early.

 • Shift Left: Find and fix issues as early as possible in the development cycle.